-Working with the trainees may include the following activities:

-Self directed learning Participative learning Reflective learning Experiential learning

-Providing feedback to students Listening, seeing and doing activities

-Analysis of lessons learned Developing action plans Setting training objectives

-Structuring the learning activities to meet the objectives Timekeeping and bringing people back to attention

-Giving instructions

-Making sure everyone is participating Giving information and opinions Clarifying and summarizing main points

-Making decisions

-Facilitating small group work

-Setting clearly the direction of the course

-Planning the content of the course to meet the training needs of the participants

-Select the best training techniques to use Keep the training program on track

-Evaluate the success of the training program

-Opportunities for key individuals, groups to participate in training of trainers may include:

-Formal training programs

-Workshops

-In all units of the Standard the candidate may be assessed while working with groups or communities.
-For the purposes of the Standard the words "group" and "community"

-CBOs, NGOs, CSOs, associations, haus-lain, villages, clans, social groupings, to):

-Key people include (but are not limited

-Trainers

-Mentors

-Colleagues

-Supervisors

-Other organizations

-Training materials (posters, pamphlets, flip charts, white boards, blackboards, butcher's paper, competency standards, training notes, session plans)

-Audio visual aids (computer, videos, OHP, PowerPoint presentation)

-Information on funding availability Financial support for training activity
+RANGE STATEMENT:

+Working with the trainees may include the following activities: Self directed learning Participative learning Reflective learning Experiential learning Providing feedback to students Listening, seeing and doing activities Analysis of lessons learned Developing action plans Setting training objectives Structuring the learning activities to meet the objectives Timekeeping and bringing people back to attention Giving instructions Making sure everyone is participating Giving information and opinions Clarifying and summarizing main points Making decisions Facilitating small group work Setting clearly the direction of the course Planning the content of the course to meet the training needs of the participants Select the best training techniques to use Keep the training program on track Evaluate the success of the training program Opportunities for key individuals, groups to participate in training of trainers may include: Formal training programs Workshops Groups are: In all units of the Standard the candidate may be assessed while working with groups or communities.
+For the purposes of the Standard the words "group" and "community" can have the same meaning and include amongst others: CBOs, NGOs, CSOs, associations, haus-lain , villages, clans, social groupings, alliances, clubs, committees, boards, etc. Key people include (but are not limited to): Trainers Mentors Colleagues Supervisors Other organizations Information and resources may include (but are not limited to): Training materials (posters, pamphlets, flip charts, white boards, blackboards, butcher's paper, competency standards, training notes, session plans) Audio visual aids (computer, videos, OHP, PowerPoint presentation) Staff skills and time Information on funding availability Financial support for training activity Facilities (sleep, eat, etc) Skills/administrative support Physical transport, venues, material, equipment